Béal Feirste: On a Quiet Street Where Old Ghosts Meet

 One of the best parts of big cities is that after a full belly and a few rounds of drinks, you can walk it off on the way home while admiring all the lights and colours that come out at night.

-Belfast City Hall was built in 1906 and can be seen from all around, as it is stationed right in the middle of surrounding squares.
+Belfast City Hall was the flashiest.
+It was built in 1906 and can be seen from all around, as it is stationed right in the middle of surrounding squares.

 City Hall 3

 In the area for a while?
-Follow me to Dublin, Northern Ireland, Kylemore Abbey, Connemara, Renvyle, or the Cliffs of Moher!
+Follow me to Dublin, Northern Ireland, County Galway, and Kylemore Abbey.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.

-4 thoughts on “Béal Feirste; On a Quiet Street Where Old Ghosts Meet
+One response to “Béal Feirste: On a Quiet Street Where Old Ghosts Meet”